DSU-Digital-Sound-Design/s-25-mus-109-musicianship-II/content/schedule.md

 - name that tune
 - Practice All ISO frequencies quiz
 - Finish: [The Illusion of Space as an Element of Recording](../lectures/week-9/space-2/)
+- More on creating the charts
+- more listening for spatial information

 <!--
 # Week 12 (3/27)